 Can I also Sue the Security Company?

+Yes, you can sue a security guard or security company for negligent security.
 There are cases in which the property owner hired a security company to protect tenants and guests on a property, but an attack still occurred.
 In those cases, the property owner will likely argue that it did take reasonable steps to prevent your injury, but the security company was the negligent party.
 In these cases, you can also sue the security company for negligence.

-How Much can I Sue for in a Case?
+How Much Can I Sue for in a Case?

 Non-economic damages are compensation for physical pain and suffering, mental anguish, and psychological trauma.
 They also include fright and shock, fear, and loss of enjoyment of life.